This article is part of our Terraform Provisioners guide.

 }With WinRM connections, the destination directory is created automatically if it doesn't exist.

 HashiCorp's official stance is clear: use provisioners as a last resort.
-This recommendation stems from several limitations:
+That advice comes down to a few limitations:

 Credential management poses significant risks: